nefarius/docker-kernel-rockchip/README.md

 ### Transfer kernel and modules to NanoPC

 Run this on your Docker build machine.
+Make sure to replace it with your IP/hostname and that `sudo` and `rsync` are installed on the box:

 ```bash
 sudo rsync -avzh --rsync-path="sudo rsync" images/kernel.img pi@192.168.2.126:/root/